Healthy School Lunch Recipes and Tips (Vegetarian, Vegan, and Everyone Else!)

 - School Lunch in a Bento Box: Fun, Colorful, and Earth-Friendly

 Here are some of the tips that kept me sane for all those mornings of lunch-making:

 1. Keep your lunch-making supplies together in one place to make the process more efficient during morning “rush hour.”
 In one cabinet, you can store the lunch boxes, sandwich bags, thermoses, plastic spoons and forks, toothpicks, and small plastic storage containers.

-2. Put flat dry ice containers in your child’s lunch box during warm weather, or any time you are sending perishable foods such as dairy products or egg dishes.
+2. Put flat dry ice containers in your child’s lunch box during warm weather, or any time you are sending perishable foods.
 These are available wherever lunch boxes or camping supplies are sold.

 3. Vary the types of bread used for sandwiches.
 Bagels, rolls, pita pockets, English muffins, raisin bread, and even fresh flour tortillas or “wraps” can add interest to standard sandwich fare.